neverIand/interview_exercise/README.md

 The code in each module is separated into 3 layers
 1) controllers and/or resolvers: These provide the external interfaces for the REST and Graphql interfaces respectively, and passes the request to the logic layer
 2) logic: This implements common business rules, and can make requests to other modules and the repository layer to fulfil the request.
-3) repository: This manages hwo data is stored in the module.
+3) repository: This manages how data is stored in the module.
 It should only be used directly by the logic layer.

 my-app/